sunvodz/local-food-app/README.md

 * Delete account

 # Testing
-Make sure that the app can
+Until automated testing is in place, make sure that the app can...

 ## Basics
 * Create account